-If a man says he is lying, is he telling the truth? ~ Epimenodes
+If a man says he is lying, is he telling the truth? ~ Epimenides

 How bizarre, and what an odd faux pas of logic!
-The paradox both felt like a glitch, a logical slip-up, but deep down beyond the veneer of rationale it felt right.
-It felt undeniably, irrevocably true.
+The paradox both felt like a glitch, a logical slip-up, but deep down beyond the veneer of the rationale it felt right.
+It felt undeniable, irrevocably true.
 I was fascinated.

 The wisdom of paradoxes is that they transcend our thought system, they are in tune not just with logical intelligence, but with existential wisdom that is at the roots of every deep and meaningful personal discovery.